Mishel-07/PinterestBot/README.md

 # PinterestBot

-Powerful & Handy Pinterest Image Downloader with Inline and Bing Search Support
+A powerful and useful Pinterest image downloader and search bot, with support for Bing image search and inline image search functionality.

 ## Features